yam655/ina/README.rst

     # pomodoro-during-run: words time rate

     ## todo-marker
-    ##      When you accidentally hit backspace and some other editing keys,
+    ##      When you accidentally hit TAB or an editing key,
     ##      it will insert a to-do marker ("TODO" by default).
 If you
     ##      prefer another marker, change that here.
     # todo-marker: TODO